Maram-Alshehri/Bootcamp-Project/README.md

   determining which data are useful to the user.
 However, numerous parameters, such as location, screen size, and processing speed, are critical to information retrieval on mobile devices.
-Therefore, this project shows two approches of collaborative filtering that are SVD and KNNmeans to build a smartphone recommendation based on
+Therefore, this project shows two approaches of collaborative filtering that are SVD and KNNmeans to build a smartphone recommendation based on
  Kaggle dataset.

  This repo contains :